 To investigate the effect of having both EDT and halide species as ligands, we employed photoluminescence studies.
 PbS films were produced on Poly(3,4-ethylenedioxythiophene)-poly(styrenesulfonate) (PEDOT:PSS)-coated glass, with and without a ZnO top coat.
 Photoluminescence quenching is a useful measure for determining whether charge separation is occurring at an interface66.
 Steady state spectra of our core/shell CQD films treated with the respective halides (Fig. 8a) reveals no quenching and minimal redshift of the 1st exciton transition peak energy with reference to the EDT-treated sample.
 However, when a heterojunction is formed with the n-type ZnO, the photoluminescence spectra reveal quenching of photoluminescence peaks for both halide-treated films with greater quenching in the case of Br (Fig. 8b).
 The heterojunction formation results in band bending, providing an internal electric field to drift the charge carriers thus aiding charge separation.
 In summary, our observations suggest that:

-There is a slight decrease in VOC values obtained for halide-treated devices.
-We postulate that halide ligands lower the confinement effect, lowering the barrier to charge transport.
+The decrease in VOC values obtained for halide-treated devices might be due a change in the surface chemistry of the CdS shell caused by halide ligands.
+This may lower the confinement effect, lowering the barrier to charge transport.

 CTAB treatment has a greater effect on lowering the confinement barrier compared to CdCl2, as reflected by the greater extent of photoluminescent quenching and larger decrease in VOC.